TheDataCubator/data_analyst_portfolio_project/README.md

 This project walks through the complete process of data analysis and visualization in Tableau, starting with requirements analysis and ending with fully built dashboards that answer real business questions.
 It introduces core Tableau functions and tools through the process of building charts and dashboards.

 ---
-## ⚙️Data Architecture
+## ⚙️Project Workflow
-The data architecture for the Tableau Complete Project follows these steps:
+The project workflow for the Tableau Complete Project follows these steps:

 ![Tableau Project Workflow](docs/diagrams/tableau_project_workflow.png)